How to Become a Voice Actor for Cartoons and Animation

 Answering these questions as the character will help you do that important script interpretation, which is just as important as how to pronounce tricky words in the script.

 Dealing with Rejection

 Every job you don’t land offers an opportunity for reflection.
 For Harrington, that meant paying attention to the types of jobs she was and wasn’t landing, and then identifying a trend.

 The trend she noticed was that she wasn’t landing mother roles.
 With that realization, Katie now ‘works smarter’ by trying to select jobs that are 100% suited to her skillset and character work.
-Yes, that decreases the amount of jobs she auditions for in a day, but her win rate has skyrocketed since she now identifies jobs that are perfect for herself.
+Yes, that decreases the number of jobs she auditions for in a day, but her win rate has skyrocketed since she now identifies jobs that are perfect for herself.